Andrettin/Wyrmsun/readme.txt

 - Added "Mboytata" unique wyrm to Nidavellir, based on the fire serpent of the same name from Tupi mythology.

 * Items
-- Christmas hats can now drop during the second half of December (in the real world), even if it isn't winter in-game.
+- Christmas Hats can now drop during the second half of December (in the real world), even if it isn't winter in-game.

 * Scenarios
 - Fixed an issue which caused some of the triggers for the Westward Migration scenario to not work properly, making it uncompleteable.